Reading an Informed Consent Form

 National Cancer Institute, the Food and Drug Administration, or other trial

 document indicates whether participating in the trial will result in added

 costs for you or your health insurer.
-It also outlines who
+It also outlines who would pay for

-not you will receive payment for participating.
+receive payment for participating.

 An informed consent document should